-There is a folk proverb that says "A man's home is his castle."
-I don't know where this comes from in our cultural heritage, but I can sure see it in my neighborhood.
-Most of the houses on my street have central air conditioning, so all the windows and doors are kept closed up tight.
+There is an American proverb that says "A man's home is his castle."
+I don't know where this tradition started, but I can sure see it in my American neighborhood.
+Most of the houses have central air conditioning, so all the windows and doors are tightly closed.
 The modern garage door is like the drawbridge of a fortress, allowing us to enter and isolate ourselves.
 In the twenty-first century, our homes are more and more like castles and fewer and fewer people are permitted to come inside.